betsol/angular-input-modified/readme.md

 - `npm install && bower install` to initialize the project
 - `gulp build` to re-build the dist files
-- `gulp webserver` to run local webserver with demos
+- `gulp demo` to run local webserver with demos
-- `gulp deploy` to deploy GitHub Pages
+- `gulp demo-deploy` to deploy GitHub Pages

 Do not add dist files to the PR itself.
 We will re-compile the module manually each time before releasing.